At The Messiah's Death

 It’s not necessary for you to be a “mighty cedar” in the world.
 It was the mighty cedar that was used to torture and crucify our Messiah.
 Instead, you can be like the obscure little hyssop – that touched the lips of The Messiah Himself, and bore witness throughout the history of Israel to YAHWEH’s plan of restoration and redemption from sin!

 Are you bearing witness to YAHWEH’s plan of restoration and redemption?
 Are you willing to remain obscure in order that The Messiah might be honored and glorified?
 Or do you need to be cleansed with hyssop as David was?

 to YAHWEH, The Almighty, and to The LAMB!!!

-NOTE: Scripture verses with the following reference (RTNC) are from the NEW BOOK, Re-Thinking The New Covenant.
-They are not always presented in the same format as they occur in the book due to space considerations, but the text is the same.
-The individual books are presented in PDF format.
-They are FREE!.
-Get your copies today, and send some, or send links to them, to everyone you know.
+Scripture verses noted with (RTNC) are from the book, Re-Thinking The New Covenant.
+They're not always presented in the same format as they occur in the book due to space considerations but the text is the same.

 The Third Version is now available FOR FREE in PDF format.
 Download or print your own copy today.